Hands-Off Workflow

 Key Decisions That Built Trust

+Confidence was the goal.
 Speed followed.

-Credibility doesn't come from claims — it comes from constraints.
+Credibility comes from constraints.

 The agent moved fast because the system made speed safe.